nguyenhoanganh194/PWP-project/README.md

 # Preface

-The GameScoreService API is developed under Python 3.9.x and it's recommended to have at least Python 3.3 to have the necessary tools included.
+The API is developed under Python 3.9.x and it's recommended to have at least Python 3.3 to have the necessary tools included.
 The API uses SQLite 3 database engine and Flask framework with SQLAlchemy toolkit.

 The instructions shown in this file apply on Linux based environments.